zibdie/Telegram-PronunciationBot/readme.md

 ### Docker

 If you have Docker installed, Docker is the easiest way to run a copy of this bot.
 The Dockerfile is set up to install all dependancies and run on boot.
-It uses the official [python:alpine](https://hub.docker.com/_/python) image for continuous support and minimal disk space.
+It uses the official [python:3.8](https://hub.docker.com/_/python) image for continuous support.

 Simply clone a copy of this repo , add your settings to the .env-sample file, rename the .env-sample to .env, open up a command prompt & navigate where this repo (with the Dockerfile) is stored and then run this command: